-An excellent and relevant study by Grant and Wolff (1991) evaluated the long-term suspended sediment data from WS1, 2, & 3, and their conclusions warrant mention in relationship to the intentions of this project and the WEPP predictive model.
+An excellent and relevant study by Grant and Wolff (1991) evaluated the longterm suspended sediment data from WS1, 2, & 3, and their conclusions warrant mention in relationship to the intentions of this project and the WEPP predictive model.

-WS1, average annual sediment production about 12 time was pretreatment rates. with a predicted decline to average pre-harvest levels by 1996.
+For WS1, average annual sediment production was about 12 times the pretreatment rates, with a predicted decline to average pre-harvest levels by 1996.
 In WS3, post-treatment yields were about 27 times those of WS2 and 4 times that of WS1 over the same time period.
-However, excluding 1965, WS3 yields were lower than WS1.
+However, excluding WY 1965, WS3 yields were lower than WS1.
 This may be explained by the timing of storm events relative to the timing of harvest completion and burning in each watershed (Grant and Wolff 1991).
-These results can be viewed in Figure 10.18.